khulnasoft/devkit/README.md

 ### Export cache

-BuildKit supports the following cache exporters:
+DevKit supports the following cache exporters:
 * `inline`: embed the cache into the image, and push them to the registry together
 * `registry`: push the image and the cache separately
 * `local`: export to a local directory